opencivicdata/docs.opencivicdata.org/proposals/drafts/elections.rst

 post_ids
     **repeating**
-    References to the OCD ``Posts`` representing the public offices for which the candidates are competing.
+    Lists each identifier of an OCD ``Post`` representing a public office for which the candidates are competing in the contest.
 If multiple, the primary post should be listed first, e.g., the id for the President post should be listed before the id for Vice-President.

 party_id
     **optional**